 Essentia Health-St. Mary’s Medical Center is the region’s largest hospital.
-It has a nationally ranked Level II trauma center with multiple intensive care units, including the region’s only ICUs for newborns and children.
+It has a nationally ranked Level I Adult Trauma Center with multiple intensive care units; and a Level II for newborns and children.
 In the summer of 2010, St. Mary’s Medical Center joined Essentia Health, an integrated health system serving a population of 460,000 patients in Minnesota, Wisconsin, North Dakota and Idaho.

 - Emergency Services